Willow-otst/grimoire/README.md

  - Searchable like a Wiki.

 ## The Idea:
-- I play a lot of table-top (just hmoe-brew D&D) and normally i use Google Drive for my Note-Taking, but it is not very searchable.
+- I play a lot of table-top (mainly just home-brew D&D) and normally i use Google Drive for my Note-Takeing, but it is not very searchable.
 - I want a tool that can host my notes but also be searchable like a wiki.
-I know tools exist for this, but i thought this would be fun, this way i can expand on the idea with plugins and stuff in the future.
+I know tools exist for this, but i thought this would be fun, and this way i can expand on the idea with plugins and stuff in the future.

-## The Audience:
-- Me.
-(Nothing revolutionary.)

 ## The Stack:
 - C++ Because its Cross-Plat and Statically Typed.
-(I dont care for Java.)
-	- Also i get to learn more C++.
-- FLTK/FLUID for UI.
-(See LOG 1.)
+- wxWidgets for UI.
+(See LOG 2.)
 - SQLite + FTS5 for Saving Notes and Search Functionality.
-- Markdown for Saving/Loading notes.
+- Markdown/XML/JSON for Saving/Loading notes.
-- JSON for Meta-Data and support in the Database.
-(SQL is a Headache)

 ## The Features:
 ### MVP:
-- Live Markdown/Rich Text Editor (This means full markdown support, think headers, bold, indents etc..)
+- Live "WYSIWYG" Rich Text Editor (headers, bold, indents etc..).
-- "WYSIWYG" Loaded into the Editor, the markdown stuff is handeld on the backend.
 	- "WYSIWYG" = "What You See Is What You Get"
-- Saving Notes in the DB (as Markdown/JSON)
+- Saving Notes in the DB
-- Loading Notes from the DB (from Markdown/JSON)
+- Loading Notes from the DB
 - Searching Notes in the DB (Using FTS5)
 - Autosave for notes.
-(Like cloud editors, thing google drive.)
-- Cross-plat deployment (Linux/Windows)
+- Cross-platform deployment (Linux/Windows)

 ### Extras:
 - Jump-Links to and between notes.
 - Collapsable Headers/Bulleted Lists
-- Multiple
 - Saving / Loading Note History (Likly in a seperate DB)
 - Archival Search (searching note history)
 - Multi-Tab & Multi-Window Support (Like a web Browser)